 Do your cats suffer from hairballs?
 How do you manage the problem?
 Do tell!

 How and why cats groom impacts physical, emotional, and social health.
-My Karma-Kat even tries to groom his best friend, Bravo-Dawg.
+My Karma-Kat even tries to groom his best friend, Shadow-Pup.
 The instinct starts during kittenhood and lasts a lifetime.
 Of course, some cats get dingy when cats don’t groom, and there are reasons for that as well.

 Kittens learn to lick themselves by two weeks of age by copycat behavior, and a slovenly Mom-cat will raise kitten slobs.
-Most times, though, kittens wash themselves by the time they are weaned, and adults spend up to 50 percent of their awake time in some form of grooming.
+Most times, though, kittens wash themselves by the time they get weaned, and adults spend up to 50 percent of their awake time in some form of grooming.

 How Cats Groom

 The specialized structure of the tongue makes it a perfect kitty comb, while teeth nibble and gnaw at tangles, dirt, and burrs caught in the fur.
-Each cat’s clean regime varies but a good wash often happens after meals, naps, and potty breaks.
+Each cat’s clean regime varies, but a good wash often happens after meals, naps, and potty breaks.

 First, the mouth, chin, and whiskers get licked, followed by shoulders, forelegs, flanks, and hind legs.
-Finally the genitals—how DO they pretzel themselves to reach?!—and then the tail gets attention.
+Finally, the genitals—how DO they pretzel themselves to reach?!—and then the tail gets attention.
 Forepaws re-dampened every few swipes serve as furry washrags to scrub face, head, and ears.
-Rear claws scratch to groom the neck and ears, and claws get nibbled clean while front claws also scratch objects to groom them healthy.
+Rear claws scratch to groom the neck and ears, and claws get nibbled clean, while front claws also scratch objects to groom them healthy.

 Grooming is a barometer of kitty health.
 Cats that feel bad often stop grooming, or lick and pull fur out due to stress or pain.
 Consider an unthrifty appearance or “barbering” themselves bald a kitty cry for vet care.
 Cats often need help in the grooming department—especially longhair beauties.
 Here are 5 common reasons why cats groom.